Hong Kong leader refuses to step down after mass protests | DW | 18.06.2019

 Lam had previously argued that it would prevent criminals from seeking to hide in Hong Kong.

-Critics believe it could tighten mainland China's grip on the semi-autonomous city, which is governed under a "one country, two systems" policy.
+Critics believe it would tighten mainland China's grip on the semi-autonomous city, which is governed under a "one country, two systems" policy.
 That policy was a crucial part of the UK's handover agreement.

 Read more: Opinion: Hong Kong wants democracy